The Vermont Statutes Online

 (iii) the current or most recent home address of the individual; and

-(C) The requesting agency shall agree that such information shall be used only for purposes of determining the applicant’s eligibility for benefits, or the amount of benefits, under the Supplemental Nutrition Assistance Program established under 7 U.S.C. chapter 51.
+(C) The requesting agency shall agree that the information shall be used only for purposes of determining the applicant’s eligibility for benefits, or the amount of benefits, under the Supplemental Nutrition Assistance Program established under 7 U.S.C. chapter 51.

-(E) In addition to the requirements of this subdivision, all other requirements with respect to confidentiality of information obtained in the administration of this chapter and the sanctions imposed for improper disclosure of information obtained in the administration of this chapter shall apply to the use of such information by the officers and employees of any state agency or the U.S. Department of Agriculture.
+(E) In addition to the requirements of this subdivision, all other requirements with respect to confidentiality of information obtained in the administration of this chapter and the sanctions imposed for improper disclosure of information obtained in the administration of this chapter shall apply to the use of the information by the officers and employees of any state agency or the U.S. Department of Agriculture.

-(4)(A)(i) The Department of Labor shall disclose, upon request, to officers or employees of any state or local agency charged with administering TANF, any wage information with respect to an identified individual that is contained in its records, which is necessary for the purpose of determining an individual’s eligibility for aid or services or the amount of such aid or services to needy families with children.
+(4)(A)(i) The Department of Labor shall disclose, upon request, to officers or employees of any state or local agency charged with administering TANF, any wage information with respect to an identified individual that is contained in its records, which is necessary for the purpose of determining an individual’s eligibility for aid or services or the amount of the aid or services to needy families with children.

 (C) The requesting agency shall agree that the requested information shall be used only for the purposes authorized in subdivision (e)(4)(A) of this section.